bhargavakumark/Notes/source/linux.ip.rst

         local 127.0.0.0/8 dev lo  proto kernel  scope host  src 127.0.0.1

 The first field in this output tells us whether the route is for a broadcast address or an IP address or range locally hosted on this machine.
 Subsequent fields inform us through which device the destination is reachable, and notably (in this table) that the kernel has added these routes as part of bringing up the IP layer interfaces.

 For each IP hosted on the machine, it makes sense that the machine should restrict accessiblity to that IP or IP range to itself only.
 This explains why, in Example D.12, Viewing the local routing table with ip route show table local, 192.168.99.35 has a host scope.
 Because tristan hosts this IP, there's no reason for the packet to be routed off the box.
 Similarly, a destination of localhost (127.0.0.1) does not need to be forwarded off this machine.
 In each of these cases, the scope has been set to host.

-For broadcast addresses, which are intended for any listeners who happen to share the IP network, the destination only makes sense as for a scope of devices connected to the same link layer [49].
+For broadcast addresses, which are intended for any listeners who happen to share the IP network, the destination only makes sense as for a scope of devices connected to the same link layer.

 =============================================================
 show table : Viewing a routing table with ip route show table